Velocidex/velociraptor-docs/content/knowledge_base/tips/merging_config.md

+---
-# How can I override the configuration file?
+title: How can I override the configuration file?
+---

 Velociraptor relies on the configuration file to control the operation of the server or client.
 Usually the configuration file is generated